General terms and conditions of CCS digital_fabric GmbH and customer information

 11.2 If the customer is a merchant, a legal entity under public law or a special fund under public law, the place of jurisdiction for all disputes between CCS and the customer is Düsseldorf.
 However, CCS is also entitled to take legal action against the customer who is a merchant at his place of jurisdiction.

-If the customer is not domiciled or resident in the Federal Republic of Germany, Düsseldorf is also the non-exclusive place of jurisdiction for a customer who is not a businessman.
+If the customer is not domiciled or resident in the Federal Republic of Germany, Düsseldorf is also the non-exclusive place of jurisdiction for a customer who is not an entrepreneur.
 Exclusive places of jurisdiction, for example for judicial reminders, remain unaffected.

 11.3 If a provision of these terms and conditions should be or become ineffective, the effectiveness of the remaining provisions remains unaffected.